-Day one: wildlife galore
+Day one: jungle wildlife diversity

 On the morning of the first day we were collected by tuk-tuk, transferred to a minivan and taken to our river departure point.
 From here we took a two-hour cruise on the Amazon into the jungle.

 After arriving at the lodge, our local guide, Jon, led us on a hike into the jungle to seek out vegetation and wildlife.
 We didn’t see any snakes, but a mouth-opening moment came when we stumbled across a nest of bullet ants.
 These inch-long creatures are notorious for wielding one of the world’s most painful stings.